Actopan, Hidalgo: 21st century

 On May 18, 2018, a construction company located in the Centro neighborhood was robbed; an operation was implemented to search for the vehicle, and a chase was initiated in El Arenal.
 It was at the junction of the highway with Tolcayuca and Villa de Tezontepec, where it collided with a bus; resulting in two dead and seven detainees.
 On September 7, 2019, a shooting occurred when elements of the Public Security of Hidalgo stopped a robbery, it happened on the highway at the height of the overpass.
 On March 30, 2020, two people were gunned down on Churubusco Street, on the corner of 2 de Abril, one block from the Obelisco de Actopan.

-On March 19, different public spaces were closed due to the health emergency caused by the pandemic of COVID-19 disease in Mexico.
+On March 19, different public spaces were closed due to the health emergency caused by the COVID-19 pandemic.
 On April 20, 2020, it was reported that the Wednesday tianguis, scheduled for April 22, 2020, was suspended.
 On April 26, 2020, the first case of COVID-19 was announced in Actopan.
 As of April 30, access to vehicles was restricted to the center of the city and a sanitary fence was placed.
 The Actopan City Hall informed the temporary suspension of the Wednesday and Sunday tianguis, as of May 6; as of May 13, the Wednesday tianguis agreed to be temporarily relocated to the side of the Actopan-La Estancia highway.
 On May 11, 2020, the COVID-19 Actopan Immediate Response Hospital, which was built in 15 days, was inaugurated.
 On May 14, the first death was reported in Actopan.

 On June 14, the Sunday tianguis was reinstalled, and on June 17, the Wednesday tianguis was reinstalled in the center of the city.
 On June 23 it was announced that the Barbacoa Fair held in the city was suspended.
-The patronal feast of San Nicolás de Tolentino was also cancelled, but a religious ceremony was held on September 10, with the corresponding sanitary measures, and was broadcast on social networks and on local television.
+The patronal feast of San Nicolás de Tolentino was also cancelled.
 On September 25, 2020, the circulation of vehicles in the downtown area of Actopan was resumed.

 Faced with an increase in COVID-19 infections, as of February 1, 2021; the Actopan City Hall decided to restrict vehicle access to the city center, placed a sanitary fence, closed the Municipal Presidency, and suspended the city's tianguis.
 By March 2021, circulation in the city center was reopened; and by mid-July, Plaza Juarez was reopened; on March 13, 2022, Parque La Reforma was reopened.